Elif Batuman: Career

 Batuman's 2018 article in The New Yorker on Japan's rental family industry won the National Magazine Award.
 In 2021, the magazine returned the award after an investigation revealed that three subjects in the essay had made false statements to Batuman and the magazine's fact-checkers.

 Influences

 Russian literature figures heavily in Batuman's work.
 Batuman says that her obsession with Russian literature began when she read Aleksandr Solzhenitsyn’s The Gulag Archipelago in high school.
 Both The Possessed and The Idiot pay homage to Batuman's favorite Russian writer, Fyodor Dostoevsky.

 Personal life

-Batuman identifies as queer and stopped dating men at age 38.
-In an interview, she discussed reading Adrienne Rich's essay Compulsory Heterosexuality and Lesbian Existence after beginning to date her current partner, a woman, after a lifetime of dating only men, and how it related to certain behaviors by her protagonist Selin.
+Batuman is queer and stopped dating men at age 38.
+In an interview, she discussed reading Adrienne Rich's essay Compulsory Heterosexuality and Lesbian Existence after beginning to date her current partner, and how it related to The Idiot's protagonist, Selin.